-We are a diverse community of individuals who are seeking to grow spiritually, emotionally, and intellectually, who gather as a community in order to foster loving relationships in the world, and provide spaces of grace and hope for all who enter our doors.
-We seek to form people who reflect, can build roots, can listen, and are open to transformation.
+We are a gathering of people who seek to grow spiritually, emotionally, and intellectually, We seek to form people who reflect, build roots, listen, and act.

-We welcome you and invite you to enter into a deeper exploration of a community that shares the love of Jesus Christ with each other, and the world.
+We invite you to explore a community that shares the love of Jesus Christ with each other, and the world.

 When you visit -